wiredviews/xperience-page-template-utilities/README.md

 In the example below, `Home Page (Default)` will match the filter and be allowed for selection for `Sandbox.HomePage` Page Types, but `Home Page (Featured)` does not have an Identifier (`Sandbox_PageTemplate_HomePage_Featured`) that matches the prefix of `Sandbox.HomePage_`, so it will not be displayed for selection for `Sandbox.HomePage` Page Types.
-It would need to be changed to `Sandbox.HomePage_Featured` to match the default filter.
+It would need to be changed to `Sandbox.HomePage_Featured` to match the default filter, which follows the pattern of matching Page Templates with a Identifier prefix of `$"{PageTypeClassName}_"`.

 ```csharp
 [assembly: RegisterPageTemplate(